Regulation of Care

 (i) in

-relation to any regulated activity, to provide care only to care receivers of a
+relation to any regulated activity, to provide care only to service users of a

 stipulated age parameter;